mobify/developer-values/README.md

 to use when solving particular classes of problems.

 Mobify best practices can be found [here](https://mobify.atlassian.net/wiki/display/PLAT/Coding+and+Design+Best+Practices).

-Don't be afraid to push the boundaries of technology, but [be conservative with your tech stack](http://mcfunley.com/choose-boring-technology).
-- What this means is that the things you are building should be pushing boundaries, not the things you are building them with.
-[Here is a list of technology decisions we have evaluated in the past](https://mobify.atlassian.net/wiki/questions/77168927/what-should-i-consider-when-evaluating-a-new-service-feature-or-technology-what-criteria-do-we-use-in-our-decisions).

 #### Have an idea you want to pursue?
 - Customer/Product Improvements: